spacemeshos/smapp-lite/TestCases.md

 # Session Timeout

-1. User remains idle for exactly 1 minute 30 seconds; verify that the countdown modal appears.
+1. User remains idle for exactly 2 minutes; verify that the countdown modal appears.
-2. User remains idle for exactly 2 minutes; verify that the wallet logs out automatically.
+2. User remains idle for exactly 2 minutes and 30 seconds; verify that the wallet logs out automatically.
-3. User interacts with the app during the initial 1 minute 30 seconds; verify that the idle timer resets.
+3. User interacts with the app during the initial 2 minutes; verify that the idle timer resets.
 4. User interacts with the app during the 30-second countdown; verify that the countdown modal disappears and the idle timer resets.
 5. User minimizes the app during the idle period; verify if the idle timer continues or pauses.
 6. Switch to a different tab or application, leaving the wallet tab open and idle.
-Countdown and logout should occur after 2 minutes of no activity in the wallet tab.
+Countdown and logout should occur after 2 minutes and 30 seconds of no activity in the wallet tab.
 7. Device goes to sleep during the idle period; verify behavior upon wake-up.
 8. Network connection is lost during the idle period; verify if the idle timer continues or pauses.
 9. Multiple tabs with wallet are open; verify the behavior when there's an activity in one window - do not reset the idle timer in all, it is session specific.
 10. User switches to a different app or browser tab during the idle period; verify behavior.
 11. User has a slow or unstable internet connection; verify if this affects the idle timer.
-12. User logs out manually before the 2-minute idle period; verify that auto-logout does not occur.
+12. User logs out manually before the 2-minute 30-second idle period; verify that auto-logout does not occur.
 13. User receives a push notification during the idle period; verify if interacting with it resets the idle timer.
 14. Verify the session state upon re-login after an automatic log-out; ensure no data is lost or incorrectly retained.
 15. Browser-specific behaviors (e.g., Chrome, Firefox, Safari); verify consistency.